rushitgit/rushitgit/README.md

 I'm Rushit, and I'm a passionate coder who loves to explore the world of software development.

-🔭 I’m currently working on Data Pipelining Application and a Quizzing Application.
+🔭 I’m currently working on a Data Pipelining Application, Quizzing Application (College internship), NASA Space Apps Global Round (Qualified regionals) and more...

 🌱 I’m always learning, with a particular focus on the evolving Spring Ecosystem and Machine Learning.